-- Policy Loan – since every member in the GSIS is covered with life insurance policy automatically, you also have this policy loan benefit.
+Since every member in the GSIS is covered with life insurance policy automatically, you also have this policy loan benefit.
 You can apply for this loan if you have been insured at least one year provided you have updated premium payments and has an active policy.
 What’s the catch?
 It bears compounded 8% interest per annum.

-- Emergency Loan – this kind of loan is so special because not everyone can avail of this.
+This kind of loan is so special because not everyone can avail of this.
 You have to be a resident of a declared calamity area before you can avail emergency loan.
 Your place must be declared under “State of Calamity” by the city council and approved by the GSIS Board of Trustees.

-GSIS Burial Benefit:
+5. GSIS Burial Benefit

 Burial benefits are funeral benefits given to GSIS retiree’s survivors or any person who shouldered the funeral expenses of the deceased GSIS member.

-GSIS Disability Benefits:
+6. GSIS Disability Benefits

 These are benefits resulting from disability or incapacity to work because of physical or mental injury, impairment or disease.
 GSIS assigns medical evaluator for members who avail disability benefits.

-GSIS EC Benefits:
+7. GSIS EC Benefits

 It is also known as Employee’s Compensation benefit.
 It is another disability benefit provided for public and private sector workers and their dependents in the event of work-related injury, sickness, disability or death.